marwinwijaya/marwinwijaya.github.io/README.md

 The site depends on [Bootstrap](https://getbootstrap.com/), jQuery, and several jQuery plugins located in `js/vendor/`.

+## Performance
+Static assets are cached using a simple Service Worker (`sw.js`) registered on page load.
+This enables repeat visits to load faster and allows basic offline browsing.
+Fonts include `font-display: swap` so text remains visible while custom fonts download.

 ## Contributing
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for contribution guidelines.
 By participating in this project you agree to abide by the